 We are taking a little bit of a hiatus to make sure that we’ve aligned our vision, desires, capacity, and funding realities.
 Projects we’d like to do include: the full production of The Killing Jar by local playwright Jennifer Lynne Roberts (that we had to put on hold last year), a full production of Playland by Athol Fugard, a full production of Love, All by Dorothy Sayers and a series of staged readings and development of new works.
 The reality is that we can probably only do one of these projects with our current funding base and only with significant private contributions.

 Anything you can contribute will help as we continue to apply for grants and build up the production cadence needed to qualify for the larger ones.

 What Your Donations Will Help Pay For

-Venue – we will be renting a 50-60 seat theatre space for a six performance run, in addition to the rehearsal space rentals for the four to five weeks prior and tech week (Roughly $6,000 per show)
+Venue – we typically rent a 50-80 seat theatre space for a 3 to 4 week run, in addition to rehearsal space rentals for the four to five weeks prior and tech week (Roughly $6,000 per show)

-Cast and Production Team – we pay stipends to all of our actors, designers, the creatives, music director, technicians, and stagehands (Roughly $5,000-$8,000 per show)
+Cast and Production Team – we pay stipends to all of our actors, designers, playwrights, technicians, and stagehands (Roughly $5,000-$8,000 per show)

 John Andrew James

 Bobby & Jason Wood